raracraz/ACG_CA2_ASSIGNMENT/server/readme.txt

 ## Preparation
-1) Unzip the assignment_base.zip to a folder  e.g. ~/Desktop/ACG
 2) Install Python 3.9 or later
 3) Install required package(s) using the command [pip install -r requirements.txt] as the file requirements.txt can be found in ~/Desktop/ACG